Vansh983/re-new-backend/README.md

 This should return a JSON message of 'File uploaded successfully', or 'Invalid file type.'

+* This one I am not sure what to do

 ###### 3. DOWNLOADING/GETTING A PHOTO's UNIVERSAL URL AND CAPTION